RasulAlakbarli/notes-from-ultrascale-playbook/docs/index.md

-# Notes form Ultrascale Playbook
+# Notes from Ultrascale Playbook

 This tutorial contains my distilled notes from Hugging Face’s [Ultrascale Playbook](https://huggingface.co/spaces/nanotron/ultrascale-playbook).
 While I will try to capture the core technical logic of the book, I still highly recommend reading the original book as there are many things that I have not mentioned here.

-In these notes we will first start with important refreshers, then we dive into single GPU optimization, and only after that we will move on to multi GPU training and parallelization methods.
-There are 5 main parallelization methods that we will discuss here: Data Parallelism (ZeRO-1, ZeRO-2, ZeRO-3), Tensor Parallelism, Context Parallelism, Pipeline Parallelism and finally Expert Parallelism.
+In these notes, we will first start with important refreshers, then we dive into single GPU optimization, and only after that, we will move on to multi GPU training and parallelization methods.
+There are 5 main parallelization methods that we will discuss here: Data Parallelism (ZeRO-1, ZeRO-2, ZeRO-3), Tensor Parallelism, Context Parallelism, Pipeline Parallelism, and finally Expert Parallelism.

 **Now, let’s begin!**